Liam Hendriks: Chicago White Sox

+In July 2023 Hendriks was honored with the Jimmy V Award for Perseverance at ESPYS.
+His speech closed with the iconic words from the late Jimmy Valvano, "Don’t give up.
+Don’t ever give up," Hendriks said.
+"And I won’t."

 Boston Red Sox

-Prior to the 2024 season, Hendriks set a deadline of 15 February to sign with a team, otherwise he would remain a free agent and wait to sign until he was closer to recovering from surgery. this deadline ultimately came and went without Hendriks signing with a team.
+Prior to the 2024 season, Hendriks set a deadline of 15 February to sign with a team, otherwise he would remain a free agent and wait to sign until he was closer to recovering from surgery.
+This deadline ultimately came and went without Hendriks signing with a team.
 On 20 February 2024, the Boston Red Sox, announced that they had signed Hendriks to a two-year, $10 million contract.
 He began the season on the 60-day injured list with the Red Sox.
 Hendriks began appearing in minor league games as part of his rehab in August.
 In September, Hendriks was named as the Red Sox' nominee for MLB's annual Roberto Clemente Award.

 On 19 April 2025, the Red Sox activated Hendriks from the injured list, allowing him to make his return from injury.
 In 14 appearances for Boston upon returning, he struggled to an 0–2 record and 6.59 ERA with 12 strikeouts across 13 2/3 innings pitched.
 On 30 May, Hendriks was placed on the injured list due to right hip inflammation; he was transferred to the 60-day injured list on 8 July.
 On 29 September, Hendriks underwent ulnar nerve transposition surgery on his right elbow.

 On 4 November 2025, the Red Sox declined Hendriks' 2026 option and made him a free agent.

+Chicago Cubs

+On 11 February 2026, Hendriks signed a minor league contract with the Minnesota Twins.
+The Twins released Hendriks on 20 March, after he failed to make the team's Opening Day roster.

+On 13 May 2026, Hendriks signed a minor league contract with the Chicago Cubs organization.
+He made five scoreless appearances split between the rookie–level Arizona Complex League Cubs and Triple–A Iowa Cubs, recording seven strikeouts over five innings of work.
+Hendriks was released by Chicago on 16 July.